 Forgive me for the phrasing but thankfully the film comes out with metaphorical guns blazing as after two short scenes you get right to the hunt.
 There the direction plays around with viewer’s perspective multiple times and offers plenty of surprising choices.
 Eventually we do find our main character, Crystal (Betty Gilpin), who is also the least readable from everyone.
 Gilpin really carries most of the non-action scenes by herself but you don’t really mind that due to her fierce performance.
 With the exception of Crystal, it’s a shortcut to paint over others very broadly so there’s no real need to question their characterisation.

 The Hunt doesn’t have all that much weight pulling it down.
 Action sequences notably towards the end are shot and executed pretty well all while using the spaces to their full extent and the location travelling parts of it aren’t overly drawn-out.
-It’s all tightly compressed into quickly moving 90 minutes and the cliche-catchphrase-filled dialogue thankfully isn’t used constantly.
+Director Craig Zobel tightly compresses it all into quickly moving 90 minutes and the cliche-catchphrase-filled dialogue thankfully isn’t used constantly.
 There is (what I assume) a mix of practical and visual effects used to amplify the gore so it doesn’t appear to be too dreamy with CGI or too real-world-like with just blood splatter.
 What prevents the film becoming a satirical classic is that it’s a bit toothless overall.